h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 Hey 👋, I'm [h5law](https://github.com/h5law).
 I'm 23, in my first year of a Computer Science degree at university 👨🏼‍💻 (starting a little late but that's a story for another day).
-This last year has been a wild ride for me, and as "memoir" of sorts I thought I'd write down some of the highlights.
+This last year has been a wild ride for me, and as a "memoir" of sorts I thought I'd write down some of the highlights.

 So in addition to being a student I am a protocol developer at